2024-25 Catalog

 CSE 003 Introduction to Programming, Part A 2 Credits

-Covers the same material as the first half of CSE 007.
-No prior programming experience needed.
+Introduction to programming fundamentals & problem-solving using the Java language.
+Covers the first half of CSE 007 concepts, including data types, control flow, introduction to methods, arrays and a breadth of computing.
+No prior programming experience is needed.
 Cannot be taken by students who have completed CSE 007.

 CSE 004 Introduction to Programming, Part B 2 Credits